rafaelcpalmeida/Word-Highlighter/README.md

 # Word Highlighter

-This is a small Google Chrome extension that allows you to generate strong and secure passwords using the well known Diceware algorithm.
+This is a small Google Chrome extension that [COMPLETE HERE]

 # Instructions
 [INSERT THEM HERE]